michelin/kstreamplify/README.md

 #### Topology

-Spring Kafka Streams provides utilities to handle all the unexpected errors that can occur in your topologies and route them to a dead-letter queue (DLQ) topic automatically.
+Kstreamplify provides utilities to handle all the unexpected errors that can occur in your topologies and route them to a dead-letter queue (DLQ) topic automatically.

 The principle is simple: whenever you perform transformations on stream values, you can encapsulate the result as either success or failure.
 Failed records will be routed to your DLQ topic, while successful records will still be up for further processing.